CivicActions/accessibility/pages/home.md

 ---
 title: Home
 permalink: /
-description: CivicActions Accessibility is an open project and community for CivicActions team members and the community.
+description: CivicActions Accessibility site is an open project for our team members and those who work for digital inclusion.
 layout: home

 hero: